 Friday 2nd and Saturday 3rd October 2008

+I was walking behind the old East Stand and saw a gate ajar.
+I thought about it for all of a second and decided to go in.
 I shouted to see if anyone was around to ask permission to but no-one answered.
-I walked through the concourse and into the lower seated paddock and found myself at pitch side.
-Nick had told me he'd got in exactly the same way a few years earlier.
+I walked through the concourse and into the lower seated paddock and found myself at the pitch side.

 Away fans are placed right in the top corner of here.
-On visiting my mate Crusher said he was expecting Sherpa Tensing to show him to his seat and when reaching it said watching the game was like looking down on a game of Subbuteo.
+On visiting my mate, Crusher said he was expecting Sherpa Tensing to show him to his sea,t and when reaching ,it said watching the game was like looking down on a game of Subbuteo.
 The stand has a lower corner section joining up with the original East Stand which now looks tiny compared to its neighbours.

 There is very little chance of any development on this side because the row of terraced houses, which accommodate students, are listed by English Heritage.
 The Gallowgate Stand is the same height as the Milburn Stand when it was first built.
 All in all it is a pretty amazing place, enhanced by the fact it sits on a hill overlooking the city so it can be seen from lots of locations in the far distance.